olegshulyakov/youtube-summarizer-bot/README.md

 # YouTube & Article Summarizer Bot

-This project implements a Telegram bot and a REST API that summarize YouTube videos and web articles.
+This project implements a Telegram bot that summarize YouTube videos and web articles.
 It uses the following technologies:

 * **Python:** The primary programming language.
 * **Telegram Bot API:** For interacting with Telegram.